9berg/Home-automation/README.md

 To make the signal change polarity, I sketched what I thought to be a good solution.
-This, I later understood, was a classic component called the H-Bridge.
+This (I later understood) greatly resembled what is a classic H-Bridge.
 Down below are images of what I imagined this part to do.
 It used some kind of gates (initially I thought this could be some PNP or NPN transistors, I wasn't sure).

 Image
 I indicated M for "motor" and wrote directions for what would need to happen to make the current direction shift.